pgrob-an/react2shell-scanner/README.md

 ## How It Works

-The scanner sends a crafted multipart POST request that triggers a specific error condition in vulnerable versions of React Server Components.
-Vulnerable hosts return a 500 status code with `E{"digest"` in the response body.
-This check differentiates vulnerable hosts from those that are simply running RSC.
+By default, the scanner sends a crafted multipart POST request containing an RCE proof-of-concept payload that executes a deterministic math operation (`41*271 = 11111`).
+Vulnerable hosts return the result in the `X-Action-Redirect` response header as `/login?a=11111`.

 The scanner tests the root path first.
 If not vulnerable, it follows same-host redirects (e.g., `/` to `/en/`) and tests the redirect destination.
 Cross-origin redirects are not followed.

-Hosts running on Vercel or Netlify are automatically filtered out as these platforms have deployed mitigations.
+### Safe Check Mode

+The `--safe-check` flag uses an alternative detection method that relies on side-channel indicators (500 status code with specific error digest) without executing code on the target.
+Use this mode when RCE execution is not desired.

+### WAF Bypass

+The `--waf-bypass` flag prepends random junk data to the multipart request body.
+This can help evade WAF content inspection that only analyzes the first portion of request bodies.
+The default size is 128KB, configurable via `--waf-bypass-size`.
+When WAF bypass is enabled, the timeout is automatically increased to 20 seconds (unless explicitly set).

+### Windows Mode

+The `--windows` flag switches the payload from Unix shell (`echo $((41*271))`) to PowerShell (`powershell -c "41*271"`) for targets running on Windows.

 ## Requirements